 If you’re on an organized trip (for example, Dialogue of Civilizations or Alternative Spring Break), contact your trip leader first.
-However, if you’re unable to reach your trip leader or you’re not part of a group trip and you’re in an emergency situation, call Northeastern Police.
-NUPD will then contact the other appropriate offices or organizations that can further assist you in managing the emergency.
+However, if you’re unable to reach your trip leader or you’re not part of a group trip and you’re experiencing an emergency, call the Northeastern Travel Support Network’s 24/7 international assistance hotline at +1.857.214.5332 or Northeastern Police.

 What should I do if I’m the victim of a crime?

 Consider calling local law enforcement and/or your closest embassy or consulate.
 If you need advice, additional support, or would like to notify the university, contact Northeastern Travel Support Network’s international assistance hotline at +1.857.214.5332.

 You can also call NUPD at the non-emergency number +1.617.373.2121 or emergency number +1.617.373.3333.

 Immediately ask to speak with a representative from the nearest embassy or consulate of your country of citizenship if you are arrested for any reason.
 Locations of U.S. Embassies may be found on their website.
 Embassy information worldwide for all travelers may be found at http://embassy.goabroad.com.
 You should also attempt to contact your emergency point of contact, as well as the university via the Northeastern Travel Support Network’s international assistance hotline +1.857.214.5332 or NUPD.